Adding a primitive

 Implementing the round function

-First, we will implement the round function \(f(x, y, k) = (x', y')\) using the bitvector
+First, we will implement the round function \(f(x, y, k) = (x', y')\) using the bitvector module.

-To implement \(f\), we search in bitvector.operation
+To implement \(f\), we search in bitvector.operation and bitvector.secondaryop the classes

 corresponding to the bit-vector operations used in \(f\).

-In particular, \(f\) uses the modular addition (corresponding to the class BvAdd
+In particular, \(f\) uses the modular addition (corresponding to the class BvAdd),

-the left and right rotations (RotateLeft
+the left and right rotations (RotateLeft and RotateRight), and the XOR (BvXor).

 Thus, we can implement \(f\) with the following Python function